 So, that's what I did a few years ago.
 I started updating the posts.
 Digital photography is continuously evolving and this website is too.
 I've added more valuable tips, and included more photographs that help you understanding the topic more deeply.
 And it's really working.
 Whoot whoot!

-It's a lot of work to provide fresh new posts as well as improve on some of the older articles.
+It's a lot of work to provide fresh new posts as well as update some of the older articles.
 I'm like you-busy with lots of activities, so I can use all the help I get.
 Here's how you can help.

 There's a third way you can help.
 I receive a little income when you make a purchase-usually photography related products-after clicking on one of the links to a photography retailer.
 Those links are called affiliate links.
 If you're considering ordering something from a retailer, please use one of those links.